 Homework: You will have one homework assignment per week, which can be found on Mastering Physics.
-The homework assignments will contain 14 problems, typically 6 CQ questions and 8 regular problems.
-The homework will be assigned on Wednesday at 5:00pm and due the following Wednesday by 11:45pm.
+The homework assignments will contain 10-14 problems.
+The homework will be assigned on Thursday at 5:00pm and due the following Thursday by 11:45pm.
 You will have three attempts at each problem.
 Note: I will drop your two lowest homework grades.

 Pre-lecture Videos: Pre-lecture videos will be assigned and due before Wednesday's Lecture.
 These can be found on Mastering Physics.
 These are typically 7-9 minutes long and have 2-3 short questions to answer after watching the video.
+Note: I will drop your two lowest Pre-lecture grades.

 Quizzes: There will be 3 quizzes throughout the semester.
 These quizzes will be given as a way to identify and correct misunderstandings and common errors.
-Some quizzes will be in-class and other will be take-home.
+Some quizzes will be in-class and other will be take-home, as I see fit.
 You will be given notice of a quiz at least one week before it is given.
 Note: I will drop the two lowest quiz grades.

 Exams: There will be 3 in-class exams during the semester as well as a comprehensive final exam.
 All exams will be closed book.
 In the event a student is unable to take an exam as scheduled, discussion of the exam with those that have taken the exam is forbidden.
 If you will be unable to make it to an exam, you must contact me before the exam, and we will discuss how to proceed.
 I will provide the class average to give a gauge as to where you fall relative to your peers.
 However, NO curved grade will be put into my gradebook.
 IN GENERAL, THERE WILL NOT BE TEST CORRECTIONS, HOWEVER, IMPROVEMENT POINTS WILL BE GIVEN IF YOU PERFORM BETTER ON THE MATERIAL FROM AN IN-CLASS EXAM ON THE FINAL.
 In addition, there will be two opportunities for you to earn back points via review assignments on Mastering Physics.
+Lastly, I do not post grades on D2L.
+You must come to class or office hours to pick-up your exams.